cepdnaclk/e15-4yp-Revealing-miRNA-Biomarkers-for-Alzheimer-s-Disease-using-NGS/docs/README.md

 done using the Galaxy platform.
 Galaxy is a web-based, opensource platform for scientific data analysis.
 First, the quality report of sequencing data was generated using the FastQC tool.
-Then, using the tool Trim Galore, data trimming was performed.
+Then, using the Trim Galore tool, data trimming was performed.
 The package Trim Galore allows both quality trimming and adapter trimming at once.
 Low-quality reads and adapters were removed from sequence read in the trimming